qpzmtb/VT-Trend/Attack Trends QA Style.md

 </details>

 - List of combination of password hash, original plain text password for each hash value, and hash algorithm used to generate the password hash.
-- In general, rainbow tables are created by attackers using a lot of stolen passwords and these lists are shared in some black markets like the "Dark web".
+- In general, it is created by attackers using a lot of stolen passwords and these lists are shared in some black markets like the "Dark web".

 **COUNTERMEASURE 1**: Use strong password